How to Extend Your Commercial Lease

 Check the Length of Your Lease

 It’s wise to act sooner rather than later if you want to renew your lease.
 An ideal time is when you are on good terms with your landlord and feel that you have something to gain by negotiating a better deal.
 There are a number of elements to your lease you will need to verify – whether you hold a short or long term lease, and whether it falls ‘inside’ or ‘outside’ the Landlord and Tenant Act 1954.
 Burt Brill and Cardens are experts in this field and will be able assist you in these matters.
-This page may also help you.

 Instruct a Solicitor